stefanspringer1/SwiftHelloPython/README.md

 let script = try Python.attemptImport(pythonModule)
 ```

-You might do not have to use `let sys = Python.import("sys")` and `sys.path.append(pythonScripts)` if your Python script has been installed as part of a package.
+You may not need to use `let sys = Python.import("sys")` and `sys.path.append(pythonScripts)` if your Python script has been installed as part of a package.

 Call a function of the Python script: